Fell and Process Medium Trees

 Our two-day felling and processing medium trees over 380mm course, allow plenty of time to learn to use winches, wedges.
 It ensures you have set up the systems safely and correctly.
 Along with carrying out and practising all that you need for the assessment process on the third day.

-On this felling medium sized trees over 380mm course you will be learning about:
+On this felling medium-sized trees over 380mm and up to 760mm course you will be learning about: